Skip to content

 5. The test will then be commissioned through our Transport Planning Framework.

-6. AECOM undertake the model test and supply required outputs.
+6. HCC and/or an approved Framework Consultant(s) will undertake the model test and support with outputs.

-7. AECOM invoice us for the work.
-We then invoice the applicant (cost price of AECOM work plus additional model maintenance fee).
+7. Framework Consultant invoices us for the work.
+We then invoice the Applicant (cost of model work plus additional Model Maintenance Fee).

 If you'd like to use the local town-based models, contact the Transport Planning & Data Team.
-Model runs can either be commissioned through AECOM or, in some circumstances, can be supplied under licence (on agreement of a Memorandum of Understanding and payment of a model usage and audit fee).
+Model runs can either be commissioned through our Transport Framework Consultant or, in some circumstances, can be supplied under licence (on agreement of a Memorandum of Understanding and Payment of a model usage and audit fee).

 Timescale and cost